National Museum of Norway

-The National Museum was established in 2003 by the merging of the Museum of Architecture, The Museum of Industrial Art, The Museum of contemporary Art, the Museum of Decorative Arts and Design, the Museum of Contemporary Art, and the National Gallery of Norway.
+The National Museum was established in 2003 by the merging of the Museum of Architecture, the Museum of Industrial Art, the Museum of Decorative Arts and Design, the Museum of Contemporary Art, and the National Gallery of Norway.
 In 2022, the museum opened its new building at Vestbanehallen at the centre of Oslo, housing the entirety of the collections from these previous museums.

 The current director of the museum is Karen Hindsbo.

 New building

-A new building to house the National Museum was constructed on Vestbanen in Oslo, and opened in June 2022.

-The National Gallery was closed temporarily from 13 January 2019 until the new National Museum opened.
-The gallery served as storage for the collections until its move to the new National Museum.

-The Museum for Contemporary Art was last open on 3 September 2017.
-A large portion of the collection will be shown at the new National Museum.
-The contemporary art will for the first time ever be presented in a collection in partnership with design, crafts, and older art.
-This will be the biggest and most important exhibited collection in Norway.